yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 Note that after federated authentication is enabled, only Admin users can sign in using email-based login.

-Currently only the Microsoft Entra ID and Ping IdPs and the OIDC protocol are supported.
+Currently, Microsoft Entra ID and PingOne IdPs and the OIDC protocol are supported.

 ### Prerequisites

 Before configuring federated authentication, keep in mind the following:

 - Be sure to allow pop-ups from your IdP.
 While configuring federated authentication, the provider needs to confirm your identity in a new window.
-- Use your own Entra account to test the connection.

 {{< tabpane text=true >}}